Flow by mean curvature inside a moving ambient space: Moving Ambient Spaces

-for some function $\KKK$.\\ If now we repeat the previous computation we have two extra terms, the first is coming from the modification to the equation for $u$, the second from the time derivative of the measure on $N$.
-Indeed, the associated metric on $N$ is affected not only by the motion of the submanifold but also by the evolution of the ambient metric on $M$.
-After some computation we have
+for some function $\KKK$.\\ If we repeat the previous computations in this new setting, we get two extra terms.
+The first comes from the modified equation for $u$ and the second from the effect of the motion of the ambient space on the time derivative of the measure $\mu_t$ induced on $N$.
+Indeed, the associated metric $h_t$ on $N$ is affected not just by the motion of the submanifold but also by the evolution of the ambient metric $g(t)$ on $M$.
+After some computations, we have